oroinc/documentation/bundles/commerce/CommerceMenuBundle/main-navigation-menu.rst

 Main Navigation Menu
 =====================

-The main navigation menu that is displayed on the storefront is rendered within `main_menu` layout block that is present on all pages.
+The main navigation menu that is displayed in the storefront is rendered within `main_menu` layout block that is present on all pages.
 The name of the main navigation menu is fetched from the system configuration - `oro_commerce_menu.main_navigation_menu` that has a default value - `commerce_main_menu`.

 .. note:: `commerce_main_menu` is originally declared in the ``@OroCommerceMenuBundle/Resources/config/oro/navigation.yml``.